 In addition, we maintain a list of plot numbers that covers the entire site, along with when consent was last granted or refused and the plotholder name if we know it.
 This is for the legitimate interest of identifying when plots have been split or changed hands, so that we can provide information to the new plotholders.
 It also aids us in knowing whether we have "communication blackspots" where people who may want information are not receiving it.
 If in future we receive information meeting this interest direct from the Council, we will discontinue the practice of recording plotholder names.

 We take phone contact numbers on our order forms for the sole purpose of fulfilling the order, and do not retain them once the order is collected.

-We send around six emails a year, and put useful information on this website.
+We send around a dozen emails a year, and put useful information on this website.
 We also post items on the three site noticeboards, and use a post box on the front of the chalet to distribute forms and take in orders and other messages.

 For "breaking news", chattier items of interest, and discussion, we use Facebook, and reply to those who contact us there.

 Our communications strategy will be discussed at this year's general meeting and AGM.
 Recent plotholder feedback has suggested that we should send more information by email and encourage more discussion.